How to get to Bruges and Ghent in a day from London

 So, is it back to London…?

-If you have to head back, the latest train you could get back to London would be around 7.30pm.
-If you fancy spending a bit more time…
+If you have to head back, the latest train you could get back to London from Brussels would be around 7.30pm.
+Check the timings as this may change based on the time of year.
+But if you fancy spending a bit more time…

 How about a stay in Brussels?

-Since you can easily spend about four to five hours in each city, why not extend your trip and stay in Brussels for a night or two?
-We did that and visited both Bruges and Ghent in the same day from London, and then stayed two nights in Brussels.
+Since you can easily spend about four to five hours in each city, why not extend your trip and stay in Brussels for a night or two.
+I did that, visited both Bruges and Ghent in the same day, and then stayed two nights in Brussels.
 If you decide to stay in Brussels, you can spend longer in each of the cities and use Brussels as your base.

-Personally, based on my experience, I’d suggest spending a bit more time in Bruges.
-It’s gorgeous!
+Personally, based on my experience of visiting Bruges this time and previously, I’d suggest spending a bit more time there.
+It’s absolutely gorgeous!

 Check out my post on more things to do in Bruges and Ghent.